-You can view the log messages generated by FortiClient EMS and download raw logs.
+You can view the log messages that EMS generates and download raw logs.

 Viewing logs

 - 1. Go to Administration > Logs. - 2.
 Click the Filter icon in each column heading to apply filters. - 3.
 Click Clear Filters to remove the filters.